-After the tube chambers have been inflated to the nominal pressure place the valve caps back.
-Fit the caps to the valve body and turn clockwise until secure (option 2 valve).
+After the tube chambers have been inflated to the nominal pressure place the valve caps back (valve options 1 and 2).
+Fit the caps to the valve body and turn clockwise until secure.
 Valve caps protect the valves from accidental opening, provide a secondary seal and protect the valves from contamination.